TheNumbat/ocaml-boxroot/README.md

 Care is taken so that programs that do not allocate any root do not pay any of the cost.

+### Multicore implementation

 In OCaml multicore, each domain has its own set of pool rings.
-Each allocation is performed in the domain-local rings.
-As for deallocations, each one is classified into: local, remote domain, purely remote.
+Each allocation is performed in the domain-local pools.
+As for deallocations, each one is classified into: _local_, _remote domain_, _purely remote_.
 (Improvements have been upstreamed for the release of OCaml 5.0 to let us perform this classification efficiently.)

 - Local deallocations are done on the same domain and while holding